 - Problem Based Learning or Team Based Learning exercises

-Laboratory sessions: these sessions aim to enable the student to:
+- Laboratory sessions: these sessions aim to enable the student to:

 - Learn the anatomy of the human body through dissection and through examining prosected specimens

-- Analyze a histological or pathological slides or virtual images and describe the various components of cells, tissues and organs
+- Analyze histological or pathological slides or virtual images and describe the various components of cells, tissues and organs

-- Conduct experiments or procedures/techniques illustrating principles being learned in the lectures or readings
+- Conduct experiments or procedures/techniques illustrating principles being learned in the lectures or readings.

 - Analyze results of experiments